shambhuprasad58/HTTP-Log-Monitor/README.md

 Make sure all messages showing when alerting thresholds are crossed remain visible on the page for historical reasons.
 Write a test for the alerting logic
 Explain how you’d improve on this application design

+Instruction to run:
+Update the path variable in ./nbproject/configs/jnetpcap.properties file with absolute path of jnetpcap library that comes with this project and open the project in Netbeans to run.